19 Nissan • Jerusalem

 “Almost done, Papa.”

 About time.
-He’d been working on it all day, and it was about time to close up the carpenter shop.
+He’d been working on it all day, and I was ready to close up the carpenter shop.
 Then again, I couldn’t blame him too much.
 I’d been moving slowly today, too.

 Justus held out the bowl.
 “What do you think?”